ccssmnn/relaxed-spa/README.md

 This is not done.
 How far can we get?

+- fingerprinting and proper cache headers for the client bundle
+- Reload the app when the server restarts
+- example testing setup
 - Component testing?
 - End-to-End testing?
-- Reload the app when the server restarts
+- Add Supabase?

 ## License